marc2k3/marc2k3.github.io/docs/component/queue-viewer.md

 This provides full playback queue management as an embedded UI element for `Default UI` and `Columns UI`.
 There is also a standalone popup window available from the `View` menu.

 There is full drag/drop support from other playlist / library viewer selections.
+External sources such as `Windows Explorer` or other applications are not supported.
+The combined total of dragged items and the existing queue item count must not exceed the `foobar2000` queue limit of 256 tracks.
+The mouse pointer will indicate whenever dropping new items is prohibited.

-You can select single or multiple items to re-arrange or remove them entirely.
+You can select single or multiple items to re-arrange or remove them entirely using the ++del++ key or right click menu.

 Unlike the original `foo_queuecontents` component, there is no support for multiple columns but the `Item` column supports custom title formatting.